New York is the global center for creativity.

 MET has created a huge canvas of Islamic tradition, showcasing the indigenous creativity this region has possessed, through its spaces, are all apparent that you can’t miss this one

 4) Explore the Secret Art Max Neuhaus Times Square

-A little-known sound installation located between 45th and 46th Street in 7th Ave, created by well-known sound sculptor Max Neuhaus, aptly resonates the vibe and flow of Time Square.
+A little-known sound installation located between 45th and 46th Street in 7th Ave, created by well-known sound sculptor Max Neuhaus, aptly resonates with the vibe and flow of Time Square.

-In his 2009 obituary, the New York Times ran this quote from him: “Traditionally, composers have located the elements of a composition in time.
+In his 2009 obituary, the New York Times ran this quote from him: “Traditionally, composers have located the elements of composition in time.
 One idea which I am interested in is locating them, instead, in space and letting the listener place them in his own time.”

 So, the next time you’re in Times Square, find this place and become engulfed in the cacophony of Neuhaus’s installation

 5) See Modern Masterpieces at MoMA